UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 }
 ```

-Here, `want` is the sha1sum of the HEAD that you grabbed from the previous request.
-Right now, I am not requesting the server for any capabilities to show you the bare-minimum implementation of `git clone`.
+Here, `want` is the sha1sum of `HEAD` taken from the previous response.
+This minimal request asks for no capabilities — just enough for a bare-minimum clone.

-The response to this request is a git pack file.
-Let me show you the structure of a packfile.
+The response to this request is a git packfile.
+Its overall structure is:

 ![packfile-format.png](/images/articles/git-internals/packfile-format.png)

-A packfile starts with a `pkt-line` encoded “NAK” literal.
-It is followed by a literal “PACK” literal.
+A packfile starts with a `pkt-line` encoded "NAK" literal, followed by a literal "PACK" literal.

 ### Packfile Header

-The next 4 bytes after that is designated for the version and the next 4 bytes after that correspond to the number of objects in the body that follows.
+The next 4 bytes hold the version, and the 4 bytes after that hold the number of objects in the body that follows.

-There is an important point to note here.
-The version and number of objects are stored in big-endian format.
-If you are familiar with big-endian and little-endian formats, you can skip this part.
-For the ones who aren’t, please continue reading.

- Let us decode one to understand.
-Suppose, we encounter `00 00 00 02` while reading version and `00 00 01 4c` while reading the number of objects field.
+The version and the number-of-objects field are stored in big-endian format.
+As an example, the bytes `00 00 00 02` for the version field and `00 00 01 4c` for the object-count field decode like this.

-In big endian format, the most significant byte comes first.
+In big-endian format, the most significant byte comes first.
 So,

 ```
 Bytes (hex):      00    00    00    02